 Annapurna Base Camp Trek Overview

-The Annapurna Base Camp Trek, also known as the Annapurna Sanctuary Trek, is one of Nepal's most beloved trekking routes.
-Starting from Pokhara, the trail winds through terraced farmlands, subtropical forests, cascading rivers, and high-altitude alpine zones before opening into the breathtaking cirque of Annapurna Base Camp.
+The Annapurna Base Camp Trek, also known as the Annapurna Sanctuary Trek, is one of Nepal's most popular trekking routes, attracting over 80,000 trekkers annually.
+Starting from Pokhara, the trail winds through terraced farmlands, subtropical forests, cascading rivers, and high-altitude alpine zones before opening into the breathtaking cirque of Annapurna Base Camp at 4,130m..

-Standing at the foot of Annapurna I (8,091m), the 10th highest mountain on Earth, you are surrounded by a wall of giants: Mt.
-Machhapuchhre (Fishtail), Annapurna South, Gangapurna, and Hiunchuli.
-Few treks in the world offer such intimate proximity to peaks of this scale.
+Standing at the foot of Annapurna I (8,091m), the 10th highest mountain on Earth, you are surrounded by Machhapuchhre (Fishtail), Annapurna South, Gangapurna, and Hiunchuli.
+The total trekking distance is approximately 110km round-trip, covered over 7–8 days on trail.

-The 10-day ABC trek is thoughtfully paced, with proper acclimatization built in and a visit to the natural hot springs at Jhinu Danda on the descent a well-earned reward after days on the trail.
-Accommodation throughout is in comfortable, locally-run tea houses along the Annapurna Conservation Area route.
+The 10-day ABC trek is thoughtfully paced with acclimatization built in, finishing with a soak in the natural hot springs at Jhinu Danda (1,780m), a well-earned reward after days on the trail.
+All accommodation is in locally-run tea houses inside the Annapurna Conservation Area.
+Since April 2023, a licensed guide is mandatory for all foreign trekkers on this route.

 Quick Facts